- Professor Juliet Kaarbo

 Julie is the 2018 Distinguished Scholar in Foreign Policy Analysis for the Foreign Policy Analysis section of the International Studies Association.

 Julie’s research focuses on political psychology, leadership and decision making, group dynamics, foreign policy analysis, foreign policy roles, and parliamentary political systems.
 Areas of specialization include German, British, Israeli, Dutch, Japanese, Turkish, and U.S. foreign policy.
-Her research has appeared in various journals, including International Studies Quarterly, European Journal of International Relations, International Studies Review, Political Psychology, Cooperation and Conflict, Foreign Policy Analysis, and Leadership Quarterly.
+Her research has appeared in various journals, including International Studies Quarterly, European Journal of International Relations, British Journal of Politics and International Relations, International Studies Review, Political Psychology, Cooperation and Conflict, Foreign Policy Analysis, and Leadership Quarterly.
 She has co-written multiple versions of two textbooks -- Global Politics and Foreign Policy in Comparative Perspective:

 - Ryan Beasley and Juliet Kaarbo, (published online 2017) 'Casting for a Sovereign Role: Socialising an Aspirant State in the Scottish Independence Referendum,' forthcoming in European Journal of International Relations.

-- Juliet Kaarbo (published online 2017) 'Coalition Politics, International Norms, and Foreign Policy: Multiparty Decision-making Dynamics in Comparative Perspective,' International Politics.
+- Juliet Kaarbo (2017) 'Coalition Politics, International Norms, and Foreign Policy: Multiparty Decision-making Dynamics in Comparative Perspective,' International Politics.

 - Cristian Cantir and Juliet Kaarbo (published online 2017), 'Domestic Role Contestation and Foreign Policy,' Encyclopedia of Foreign Policy Analysis, Oxford University Press.

-Juliet Kaarbo and Daniel Kenealy (2017), 'Precedents, Parliaments, and Foreign Policy: Historical Analogy in the House of Commons Vote on Syria,' West European Politics 40(1): 62-79.
+Juliet Kaarbo and Daniel Kenealy (2017), 'Precedents, Parliaments, and Foreign Policy: Historical Analogy in the House of Commons Vote on Syria,' West European Politics.

-Wolfgang Wagner, Anna Herranz-Surralles, Juliet Kaarbo, and Falk Ostermann (2017) 'The Party Politics of Legislative-Executive Relations in Security and Defence Policy,' West European Politics 40(1): 20-41.
+Wolfgang Wagner, Anna Herranz-Surralles, Juliet Kaarbo, and Falk Ostermann (2017) 'The Party Politics of Legislative-Executive Relations in Security and Defence Policy,' West European Politics.

 Esra Cuhadar, Juliet Kaarbo, Baris Kesgin, & Binnur Ozkececi-Taner (2017) 'Examining Leaders’ Orientations to Structural Constraints: Turkey’s 1991 and 2003 Iraqi War Decisions,' Journal of International Relations and Development.